-Organize papers in a jiffy with "in" and "out" document trays.
-Whether it's a permission slip, a bill, or a birthday card, keep track of items to send and those that you have yet to view.
-Be sure to keep up with the trays to ensure that the "in" box doesn't overflow and the "out" box gets sent out when necessary.
+Organize incoming mail and papers in a snap with separate slots for different actions.
+Whether it's a permission slip, bill, or birthday card, this simple system helps you keep track of items to send and those you have yet to open.
+Be sure to keep up with organizing to ensure that the to-be-filed area doesn't overflow and action items get sent out when necessary.

 File It Away

 Set up household filing cabinets to keep track of important documents and other papers (like kids' school projects) you'd like to keep.
 Organize your files with labels and take time to sort all of your documents into the appropriate sections.
 Setting up the filing cabinet with an organized system right away will help you keep it well-ordered in the long run.

 Designate a cabinet or closet for organizing paperwork away from your main desk area.
 Lidded file boxes and stacked drawers make it easy to keep each family member's papers and school projects contained in a tidy manner.
 Attach labels to the front of each drawer or bin so each person knows which spot is theirs.

 Install hanging magazine holders on the wall to organize mail and other documents in a quick and efficient manner.
 Choose wire files to help keep things visible and fresh in your mind.
 Label the hanging files so you know where each type of document should go.

 Need an accessible storage option for craft paper and supplies?
 Install wall organizers to collect crafting materials in a way that's both simple and organized.
 For large sheets of craft paper, roll them up (printed side out) and secure with paper clips so you can quickly view the colors or patterns you have on hand.
 Wire baskets make it easy for you to see where supplies are stored, while labels make putting them away quick and easy.